guaix-ucm/pyemir-tutorials/tutorials/tutorial_mos/mos_example.rst

 - **refined calibration**: that refines the empirical calibration by making use of either additional calibration images (i.e., arcs) or by using the airglow (OH) emission lines.
-The latter approach is going to be use in this example.
+The latter approach is going to be used in this example.

 *The refinement process requires an initial estimation of the offsets in the spatial (Y axis) and spectral (X axis) directions between the empirical